sydneytaylr/workshop1/assignment2.md

-# ( The Analysis of Education rates in West Africa Through Survey Data for Improved Prediction of the Improvement of Literacy Rates in Nigeria and Ghana )
+# Analysis of Education rates in West Africa Through Survey Data for an Improved Prediction of Literacy Rates in Nigeria and Ghana

-Sydney Taylor

 ### I. INTRODUCTION